Skip to content

 We have:

 • Set and disclosed science-based interim 2030 financed emissions targets for our 12 highest-emitting sectors.
-This is communicated in our Annual Report 2024.
+Detailed progress against those targets – for which we are predominantly on track – is communicated in our Annual Report 2025.

 • Set a facilitated emissions target for oil and gas, which currently makes up the majority of emissions within our facilitation portfolio.